CharlesTheIX/Project-9-Docker-wordpress-sandbox/ReadMe.md

   cd path/to/dir/
 ```

-3. Run the appropriate `Docker command` to 'stand up' you `Docker orchestration`.
+3. Run the appropriate `Docker command` to 'stand up' the `Docker orchestration`.
 This will download (pull) the required base images, and create the required volumes (directories) within the project.
-If errors are encountered, it is suggested you use an AI agent (eg.`ChatGPT`) to assist.
+If errors occur, consult the Docker logs and documentation, or seek assistance via developer forums or tools like `ChatGPT`.

 ```bash
   docker compose up --build